Pain medication withdrawal symptoms act as a dominant driver, continuing the entrapment of addiction or dependence on these drugs.

 However, perhaps the pain became chronic or worsened with some debilitating condition or deterioration.
 In opioids, as in all drugs, there is a point where the drugs stop working so well, or at all unless the dosage is increased.
 There can be health consequences if the dosage is increased too much.
 There are reasons for these phenomena.
 Understanding these mechanics more completely, and preparing for their outcome on health, can help to prevent further problems such as over-medication, accidental overdose, relapse, and continued suffering despite being medicated.

 Some chronic pain patients may not be able to completely come off pain medication entirely.
 It would be arguably called cruel to cause another human being to suffer through their pain with no assistance or mitigation whatsoever.
-But for the vast majority of persons taking pain medication, there may be ways to not only reduce the medication safely and somewhat comfortably but to also reduce the severity of pain and discomfort so that medications are no longer needed in great volume or perhaps become not at all necessary.
+But for the vast majority of persons taking pain medication, there may be non-pharmacological ways to not only reduce the medication safely and somewhat comfortably but to also reduce the severity of pain and discomfort so that medications are no longer needed in such great volume or perhaps become not at all necessary.7

 Pain Pills and Addiction